imlasky/imlasky.github.io/blog/_posts/2023-02-22-we-need-to-hang-out.md

 title: We Need to Hang Out
 ---

-I have been re-listening to Billy Baker's book "We Need to Hang Out: A Memoir of Making Friends" after my first listen back in 2020 during the heigh of the pandemic.
+I have been re-listening to Billy Baker's book "We Need to Hang Out: A Memoir of Making Friends" after my first listen back in 2020 during the height of the pandemic.

 And it still resonates with me more than ever.